Student Food Service Jobs

 Yes, however you must contact Rene Rodriguez at 475-7288 for pre-authorization and follow the appropriate guidelines.

 We believe that, overall, our prices are extremely competitive.
 We receive no funds from the state, university or student fees.
 That means we are not subsidized in any way.
 In fact, we pay money to the University.
 The items we prepare in our kitchens and bakeshops are most certainly a true value.
 We dare you to compare.
 C-stores are on campus for the convenience of students.
 Items that are bought and resold in our C-stores are not as good a value; we simply don't have the buying power to get as good a deal on resale items as the HEBs and Targets of the world.
 Raising our prices is always something we take seriously, and we try to minimize it as much as possible from semester to semester.
 If we find something cheaper, we even lower our prices.
 Also, keep in mind that when you buy using your Dine-In Dollars, you?re getting 10% off the labeled price, which is a savings that adds up over time.

-- What does DHFS offer in terms of healthy options in their dining halls?
+- What does UHD offer in terms of healthy options in their dining halls?

-DHFS is proud to offer many healthy options on a daily basis.
-Every DHFS dining location has a list of "Healthy Suggestions" that meet specific nutrition parameters for calories, fat, sodium and cholesterol.
+We are proud to offer many healthy options on a daily basis.
+Every UHD dining location has a list of "Healthy Suggestions" that meet specific nutrition parameters for calories, fat, sodium and cholesterol.
 Please visit the Nutrition Services page for more information.
-In addition, all DHFS locations cook with trans fat-free oils.
-Many DHFS locations use local, grass-fed beef, which is naturally lower in calories and fat content, along with local, organic eggs.
+In addition, all UHD locations cook with trans fat-free oils.
+Many locations use local, grass-fed beef, which is naturally lower in calories and fat content, along with local, organic eggs.
 For specific ingredients and nutritional analyses of menu items, please view our online menu at http://hf-food.austin.utexas.edu/foodpro/location2.asp

 - What if I have special dietary requirements?